A welcoming and open community

-Welcome to Beit Emanuel, the largest progressive Jewish congregation in South Africa, based in Johannesburg and celebrating its sixtieth anniversary this year.
+Welcome to Beit Emanuel, a diverse, warm and welcoming progressive Jewish congregation in Johannesburg, South Africa, celebrating its 70th anniversary in 2024.

 We celebrate the unique diversity of our congregation: Ashkenazi and Sephardi, white and black, African and Asian, gays, Jews by Choice, liberals and conservatives, South Africans, Americans and Israelis … all drawn together by a common spiritual quest.

 Come and visit us!

 If you are visiting Johannesburg, you are most welcome to attend our services, and take part in the delicious communal Shabbat dinners we serve afterwards.
 If you are Orthodox or if you are secular, if you are just thinking about Progressive Judaism, you and your children are welcome.

 Please check in first